ChangingHealth/terraform-terraform-workspace/README.md

 A Terraform module which creates Workspace on Terraform Cloud / Enterprise with the following characteristics:
 - Ability to configure all kind of Variables (HCL, Non HCL, Sensitive, Non Sensitive, Terraform or ENV)
 - Allow to enable or not notification at the workspace level
+- Allow you to enable or not vcs connection at the workspace level

 ## Terraform versions